What is a stroke?

 Children often need specialised rehabilitation to get better after a stroke, regardless of the type of stroke they’ve had.

-If your child has had a stroke, you and your child might work with some or all of the following health professionals:
+If your child has had a stroke, you and your child might work with some of or all the following health professionals:

 - cardiologist